 We recently showed you the great Limefuel extended battery case for the Nexus 5, which will more than double the runtime of your Google phone.
 But perhaps your internal battery is simply kaput and a battery case isn't going to fix the problem.
-If you don't want to send your Nexus 5 in for a slow repair job or you've voided your warranty already and don't want to pay someone to do it, or you simply like tinkering around in the belly of the beast, you can easily switch out the Nexus 5 battery yourself, even if it is technically non-removable.
-If you are having issues with a Nexus 5 battery that is not working properly or not charging, here's how to replace Nexus 5 battery manually.
+If you don't want to send your Nexus 5 in for a slow repair job or you've voided your warranty already and don't want to pay someone to do it - or you simply like tinkering around in the belly of the beast - you can easily remove the Nexus 5 battery yourself, even if it is technically non-removable.
+If you are having issues with a Nexus 5 battery that is not working properly or not charging, here's how to replace a Nexus 5 battery manually.

 All you need is a replacement battery for the Nexus 5 and a little plastic tool to help you pry open the rear battery cover.
 You should be able to pick one of these up at a craft store, or you can simply use a plectrum (guitar pick).
 You can buy a Nexus 5 battery replacement kit from plenty of online sources, but we picked one up from Amazon for under 20 USD (currently just 6.50 USD).

 Note: I'm sure I don't need to remind you that replacing a non-removable battery yourself is not recommended unless you're ok with the possible consequences.
 While the process is very simple, AndroidPIT will not be held accountable if you break something.
 Please proceed with caution.

 1. First, you need to use the plastic tool to wedge between the rear cover and the edges of your Nexus 5.
 Make sure your phone is off first of course!
 Once you've levered the rear cover away the whole way around the edges you can pop it off.

 2. Next, just remove the six tiny screws around the top part of the internal black plastic cover you find underneath.
 Make sure you don't lose them.